 A Woodland Wedding Ceremony with a Celebrant

-In April 2021, I was approached by Wareham Forest Weddings to link up with other likeminded suppliers who shared the same values and ethics to launch a competition for a couple to win their dream wedding.
+In April 2021, I was approached to create a woodland wedding ceremony to link up with other likeminded suppliers who shared the same values and ethics.
+We collaboratively launched a competition for a couple to win their dream wedding.

 Just four weeks later, the winner was drawn and Wareham Forest Weddings were delighted to announce that Hayley and Andy had been chosen and accepted.

 From the moment we met via zoom, it was so clear they were the perfect couple to have won.
 With two little ones under 2, they had always pictured themselves having a Celebrant-led woodland wedding in Dorset, but they couldn’t really justify the cost of getting married with having a young family, dog Luna and cat Sheldon.
 The joy in their faces as we chatted through what they were picturing was all-encompassing.

 The turnaround time from announcement to ceremony was just four weeks and the couple were

 knee-deep in plans with the other suppliers such as the giant teepee tent company, caterers, the

 venue, stationery, floristry, styling and general wedding logistics.

 Usually my timeline is 6 months to prep and write a ceremony - they had just 2 weeks to return their individual questionnaires for to write their first draft.
 Unbeknownst to me, Andy hadn’t yet proposed to Hayley so he was incredibly busy trying to help plan the wedding in four weeks and also buy her dream ring and plan the engagement!